 The razor material supports any skin type because it’s made with precision quality material.
 No matter how many times you use the quality stays in place.

 The mahogany handle is easy to grip and control.
-It does not feel slippery so there’s very less chance of any accidents ever taking place.
+It does not feel slippery so there’s very little chance of any accidents ever taking place.

 10. Timor Straight Razor – A Classic Look with Dark Plum Handle